hadley/pryr/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There were 2 NOTEs:

 * checking dependencies in R code ...
 NOTE
   Missing or unexported object: ‘tools::nonS3methods’

-  This is a new function only availabe in R-devel.
+  This is a new function only available in R-devel.
 The package has a fallback for older versions of R.

+* I've changed my maintainer email address to hadley@rstudio.com.

 ## Downstream dependencies
 I have also run R CMD check on the three downstream dependencies of pryr